Got questions about our courses? We’ve pulled the most often asked ones together to make things easier:

 How do I book a course with you?

 You can book both our face-to-face and online courses from this website.
-Booking online is quick and easy and our payments are processed via Paypal checkout – this means you can book either using your paypal account or simply using a credit or debit card, and since it’s Paypal, your transaction is secure.
+Booking online is quick and easy and pay either via Paypal or by credit/ debit card.
 We do require payment at the point of registration – otherwise we are unable to guarantee your place.

 Do you have a cancellation policy?

 Any cancellations made up to 21 days before the start of the course can be reimbursed in full ( minus 5% payment processing fee).
-Cancellations up to 10 days before the class can be reimbursed at 50% rate, after that we regret but we are unable to issue further refunds.
+After that we regret but we are unable to issue further refunds.
 As an alternative, we can transfer your place onto another person and we can offer you a place at our course at a different date.
 Of course certain things ( illness etc) cannot be foreseen – if that’s your case, contact us and we’ll try to find a solution.

 If we need to cancel a planned course due to external circumstances, we will always offer you a refund or a space at a different location / date.